solventrix/Honeur-Setup/remote-installation/separate-scripts/README.md

 .\start-nginx.cmd
 ```

-Once done, the script will download the HONEUR Studio docker image and will create the docker container.
+Once done, the script will download the HONEUR Proxy docker image and will create the docker container.